Edinburgh Village Hall Projectgallery

-In that time the NRTF has, worked with China Plate to curate a programme of shows suitable or of interest to rural touring programmers ,as well as putting new interesting work under the spotlight.
+In that time the NRTF has, worked with China Plate to recommend a programme of shows suitable or of interest to rural touring programmers, as well as putting new interesting work under the spotlight.
 The NRTF co-ordinates attendance within a preferred week so that the rural touring presence at the Fringe is emphasized.
 By encouraging visits at the same time, this also allows for a significant number of touring scheme representatives to be part of the rural touring introduction session.

 We are also holding a Rural Touring Introduction & Update Session:

 An opportunity to hear and ask questions about how rural touring works.
 Get up-to-date news featuring a panel of touring schemes, producers, funders and artists, followed by an informal networking session with touring scheme staff from England, Scotland and Wales.
 This is a chance for companies, artists and producers to network and discuss their work with touring scheme representatives.

 As in previous years an invited panel of rural touring schemes, artists and producers who have experienced rural touring, Arts Council representatives and volunteer promoters will be able to give their own specific angle on this unique touring model.

 In 2017 the NRTF has awarded special bursaries to assist touring schemes and voluntary promoters attending the Edinburgh Festival.
 The year Creative Arts East, Northants Touring Arts, Arts Alive, Cheshire Rural Touring, Applause Rural Touring and Spot On Lancashire have been awarded bursaries.